sh4tteredd/sh4tteredd/README.md

 ## :heart: Donation

-If one of my projects are useful to you, you can buy me a coffee :)
+If one of my projects is useful, you can buy me a coffee :)

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://paypal.me/ilako)
 ---